 - 2 sheets of puff pastry

-- 2 (15 oz) cans of apricot halves
+- 2 oz cans of apricot halves 15

 - 1/2 a pastry cream recipe

-- 1 egg, beaten
+- 1 egg beaten

-- turbinado sugar, or any kind of large sugar granules (for sprinkling on top)
+- turbinado sugar for sprinkling on top, or any kind of large sugar granules

-- sliced almonds (for sprinkling on top)
+- sliced almonds for sprinkling on top

-- Preheat the oven to 400°F. Line a baking sheet with a sheet of parchment paper.
+Preheat the oven to 400°F. Line a baking sheet with a sheet of parchment paper.

-- Unfold the puff pastry sheets.
+Unfold the puff pastry sheets.
 Roll each sheet out a bit so that it becomes a slightly larger square than it already is.
 Slice each puff pastry sheet into 6 large squares.

 Scoop about a tablespoon of pastry cream onto each square.
 Use a butter knife or offset spatula to smooth out the pastry cream, leaving a 1/2 inch border along the square bare.

-- Place 2 apricot halves onto each puff pastry square, right in the center of the square, placing the apricot halves at a diagonal.
+Place 2 apricot halves onto each puff pastry square, right in the center of the square, placing the apricot halves at a diagonal.

-- Grab 1 corner of the puff pastry square and bring it towards the center, placing the flap over the apricot halves.
+Grab 1 corner of the puff pastry square and bring it towards the center, placing the flap over the apricot halves.
 Now grab the opposite corner of the pastry square and bring that towards the center as well, folding it over the first pastry flap.
 Slightly pinch the pointed corner to the entire pastry roll to make sure it stays sealed in the baking process.

-- Brush the beaten egg over each pastry bow tie.
+Brush the beaten egg over each pastry bow tie.
 Sprinkle some sliced almonds and turbinado sugar on top.

-- Bake the pastries for 20 to 25 minutes, until the pastries are nice and golden throughout.
+Bake the pastries for 20 to 25 minutes, until the pastries are nice and golden throughout.
 Slightly cool on a wire cooling rack before serving.